lucee/lucee-docs/docs/04.guides/06.extensions/02.extension-websocket/page.md

 ### Usage ###

 Start and stop the gateway is easier as per any other gateway in Lucee.
-Access the Gateway section in the lucee admin and and you will a set to start/stop, restart , edit and delete the gateway instances.
+Access the Gateway section in the lucee admin and you will a set to start/stop, restart, edit and delete the gateway instances.
 Please note that stopping the gateway will also stop the websocket server and will destroy any actual connection.

 ### Interact using the gateway listener ###